 The ESPP, and the right of participants to make purchases thereunder, is intended to qualify under the provisions of Section 423 of the Internal Revenue Code, as amended.
 Under these provisions, no income generally will be taxable to a participant until the shares purchased under the ESPP are sold or otherwise disposed of.
 Upon sale or other disposition of the shares, the participant will generally be subject to tax in an amount that depends upon how long the shares have been held by the participant.
-If the shares are sold or otherwise disposed of more than two years after the first day of the applicable offering period in which such shares were acquired and more than one year after the applicable date of purchase, the participant will recognize ordinary income equal to the lesser of (1) the excess of the fair market value of the shares at the time of such sale or disposition over the purchase price, or (2) an amount equal to 12% (or such other discount established by the Compensation Committee for the applicable offering period in which such shares were acquired.
+If the shares are sold or otherwise disposed of more than two years after the first day of the applicable offering period in which such shares were acquired and more than one year after the applicable date of purchase, the participant will recognize ordinary income equal to the lesser of (1) the excess of the fair market value of the shares at the time of such sale or disposition over the purchase price, or (2) an amount equal to 12% (or such other discount established by the Compensation Committee for the applicable offering period) of the fair market value of the shares as of the first day of the applicable offering period in which such shares were acquired.
 Any additional gain will be treated as long-term capital gain.
 If the shares are sold or otherwise disposed of before the expiration of the aforementioned periods (a "disqualifying disposition"), the participant will recognize ordinary income equal to the excess of (1) the fair market value of the shares on the date the shares are purchased over (2) the purchase price.
-Any additional gain or loss on such sale or disposition will be capital gain to a participant except to the extent of ordinary income recognized by participants upon a disqualifying disposition.
+Any additional gain or loss on such sale or disposition will be capital gain or loss, which will be long-term if the shares are held for more than one year.
+The Company generally is not entitled to a deduction for amounts taxed as ordinary income or capital gain to a participant except to the extent of ordinary income recognized by participants upon a disqualifying disposition.